alatiara/List-Channels-and-Groups-for-Hiring/README.md

-# List Channels and Gorups for Hiring
+# List Channels and Groups for Hiring
 Several lists of channels and groups of Indonesian programmers that can be used to share information about DOT hiring.
 # List
 # Channel (Loker)